reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/CucumberJS.md

 # ReportPortal CucumberJS Integration

-Agent to integrate [CucumberJS](https://cucumber.io/docs/installation/javascript/) with ReportPortal.
+There is an agent to integrate [CucumberJS](https://cucumber.io/docs/installation/javascript/) with ReportPortal.

 CucumberJS is an open-source JavaScript testing framework for writing and running automated tests in plain language.